-For those of you that do have a few days to spend on Nusa Penida, I have put together a perfect 3 Day Nusa Penida Itinerary which includes all of the spots on the Nusa Penida Tours mentioned above plus more!
+For those of you that plan to spend a few days on Nusa Penida Island, I have put together the perfect 3 Day Nusa Penida Itinerary which includes all of the spots on the tours mentioned above, plus more!

-Here is an overview for Day 1 of your Nusa Penida Tour:
+Here is an overview for Day 1 of your DIY Nusa Penida Tour:

 The drive towards Crystal Bay is an experience in itself, passing through local villages and palm tree lined roads, eventually coming to a dead end on the beachfront.

-There is a number of beach shack cafes, traditional temples, a coconut palm tree forest and colorful umbrellas along the shoreline at Crystal Bay, all of which overlook a gorgeous beach cove and a nearby rocky island.
+There is a number of beach shack cafes, traditional temples, a coconut palm tree forest, and colorful umbrellas along the shoreline at Crystal Bay, all of which overlook a gorgeous beach cove and a nearby rock island.

-Angels Billabong is one of Nusa Penida’s most popular attractions.
-This natural infinity pool is framed by rock cliffs and hangs out over the ocean and it’s a must-see location on your Nusa Penida Tour!
+Angel’s Billabong is one of Nusa Penida’s most popular attractions.
+This natural infinity pool is framed by rock cliffs and hangs out over the ocean and it’s a must-see location on your DIY Tour!

 When you arrive at Angel’s Billabong there is a parking lot on the cliffs you will be asked to pay a parking fee of 10,000 IDR.

-There are a number of viewpoints of Angels Billabong, my personal favorite was down in the infinity pool itself.
-The water is clear as crystal and the temperature of the water is just right!
+There are a number of viewpoints at Angel’s Billabong, my personal favorite was down in the infinity pool itself.
+The water is clear as crystal and the temperature of the water is just right.

-Due to its recent popularity, the best time to visit Angels Billabong is early morning to avoid the crowds.
+Due to its popularity, the best time to visit Angel’s Billabong is early morning to avoid the crowds.

-Broken Beach is one of many awesome locations on the island and it is not to be missed on your Nusa Penida Tour!
-The natural bridge stretches over turquoise waters that flow in and out of the natural archway, hence the name Broken Beach.
+Broken Beach is one of many awesome locations on the island and it is not to be missed on your DIY Tour!
+Featuring a natural archway that stretches over turquoise waters, it’s easy to see how it got its name Broken Beach.

 Although you can’t go swimming at Broken Beach, it is such an unreal setting in itself.

-The ocean water flows into a natural bowl that is surrounded by towering cliffs.
-You can take a panoramic walk all the way around Broken Beach Bali to several different viewpoints offering incredible views of this hole in the cliff.
+You can take a panoramic walk all the way around the cliffs and discover several different viewpoints offering incredible views of Broken Beach.

-Broken Beach Nusa Penida has become a very popular spot for tourists and locals, so if you want to have this awesome location to yourself and avoid the crowds I recommend visiting in the early hours of the morning.
+Broken Beach Nusa Penida has become a very popular spot for tourists and locals alike, so if you want to have this awesome location to yourself and avoid the crowds I recommend visiting in the early hours of the morning.

 KELING KING BEACH

-Keling King Beach in Nusa Penida is one of the most amazing places I have ever been to and it’s the best location for sunset to finish off Day 1 of your Nusa Penida Tour.
+Kelingking Beach in Nusa Penida is one of the most amazing places I have ever been to and it’s the best location for sunset to finish off Day 1 of your DIY Tour.

 Keling King Beach, also know as Kelingking Secret Point, is located on the west coast of Nusa Penida Island.

-Access to the Keling King Beach is possible but explore at your own risk.
-There are stairs and railings made out of timber that lead down the spine of Keling King to the beach, though don’t completely rely on this and take your time when descending down to the shoreline.
+Access to the beach is possible but explore at your own risk.
+There are stairs and railings made out of timber that lead down the spine of Kelingking to the beach, though don’t completely rely on this and take your time when descending down to the shoreline.

-Keling King Beach has multiple viewpoints around the edge of the cliffs, offering spectacular views up and down the coastline of Nusa Penida.
+Kelingking Beach also boasts multiple viewpoints around the edge of the cliffs, offering spectacular views up and down the coastline of Nusa Penida.

-Here is an overview for Day 2 of your Nusa Penida Tour:
+Here is an overview for Day 2 of your DIY Nusa Penida Tour: